9 Best Hot Springs Near Las Vegas - Mapped (Updated 2025)

 • Scenic Views: The area around Rogers Spring offers beautiful desert landscapes and views of the nearby mountains, providing excellent opportunities for photography.

-The highlight of Rogers Spring is undoubtedly the expansive, pond-like pool that spans over fifty feet in width and reaches a depth of three feet.
-This geothermally heated pool boasts a comfortable temperature range of 80-90 degrees, providing a soothing haven to relax and unwind.
-The scenic waterfall, cascading over a dam, adds a touch of enchantment to the ambiance, creating an idyllic backdrop for capturing cherished memories.
+The highlight of Rogers Spring is undoubtedly the pond-like pool that spans over fifty feet in width and reaches a depth of three feet.
+This geothermally heated pool boasts a comfortable temperature range of 80-90 degrees, providing a perfect place to relax.
+The scenic waterfall, flowing over a dam provides a perfect backdrop for taking pictures.
+Shaded by palm trees, the setting gives a tropical feel.
+As you soak, keep an eye out for the occasional small fish and turtles.

 Camping opportunities within the vicinity allow you to fully immerse yourself in the natural beauty before and after your visit to Rogers Spring.